-From food and cash assistance to child care and medical benefits, these programs aim to alleviate the plight of single mothers by providing the necessary support as and when it is needed.
+From food and cash assistance to child care and medical benefits, these programs aim to alleviate the plight of single mothers by providing the much needed support.

 W-2 is one of Wisconsin’s work-based programs available to low-income families with minor children who meet eligibility requirements and who are willing to work to their ability.

 The primary goal of the Wisconsin Works (W-2) is self sufficiency.
 The program offers W-2 participants cash payments of up to $653 per month for participating in job training and employment programs.

 In order to qualify for W-2, you must be a resident of Wisconsin, either pregnant or be responsible for a child under 19 years of age.1

 FoodShare Wisconsin provides monthly benefits to families with limited income to help pay for the food they need for a nutritionally adequate diet.
 Benefit levels vary widely — a family of three in Wisconsin now average a little more than $340 per month.

 Anyone is eligible but the program is designed to help those who need food assistance most.
 Single mothers living on small or fixed income, the elderly, people with disabilities are given highest priority.

 If you are accepted into the program, your FoodShare benefits are automatically deposited to your Wisconsin QUEST Card account on the same day of each month you are eligible.

 Wisconsin’s Child Care Subsidy program — known as Wisconsin Shares, helps low-income working families pay for child care.
 If the parent is eligible, child care can be subsidized for children under the age of 13 (up to 19 if special needs).

 The program pays for part of the child care costs, and the remaining cost is co-paid by the parent.
 The co-payment can be as low as 2% of the family’s gross income.